richardscull/osu-pps-maps-downloader/README.md

 ## 🍺 Many thanks to grumd!

-This repo is very depended on his database of maps, so respect to him.
+This repo is very dependent on his database of maps, so respect to him.

 (I also used his beatmap interfaces 🫠)